 - When would a residence need backflow prevention?

 If you have a lawn irrigation system at your home, you are required by the Missouri Department of Natural Resources to:

-- An approved backflow prevention device shall be installed at any non-potable auxiliary water service connection within any facility where food services and public drinking fountains are present to include: chemical feed systems or soap additive devices, carbonated fountain machines, ice machines, steam tables, laundry machines, boiler feed systems and chillers.
+- An approved backflow prevention device shall be installed at any non-potable auxiliary water service connection within any facility where food services and public drinking fountains are present including:

 - An approved reduced pressure zone (RPZ) backflow prevention device shall be installed on all lawn irrigation and all fire protection systems with chemical additives present.
-An approved reduced pressure zone (RPZ) or double check (DC) backflow prevention device shall be installed on all fire protection systems without chemical additives present.
+An approved RPZ or double-check (DC) backflow prevention device shall be installed on all fire protection systems without chemical additives present.